Clinical Skills

 • Provide mentorship and identity formation opportunities

-Where are the opportunities to become a Clinical Skills Tutor?
+Where are the opportunities to teach?

 Recruitment for sessions start 4-5 months in advance.
+Course titles are linked when sign-up opens.

 Year 1